cmu-sei/kaiju/README.md

 - **Function Hash Viewer** = a plugin that displays an interactive list of functions in a program and several types of hashes.
 Analysts can use this to export one or more functions from a program into YARA signatures.
-    - Select `Window > CERT Function Hash Viewer` from the menu to get started with this tool if it is not already visible.
+    - Select `Window > CERT Kaiju Function Hash Viewer` from the menu to get started with this tool if it is not already visible.
 A new window will appear displaying a table of hashes and other data.
 Buttons along the top of the window can refresh the table or export data to file or